apoapse1/somnium-fur-enderal/source/1_Installation.rst

 *
   **Cyclic Redundancy Check error during installation** This could be several things, but the first thing we would recommend is confirming that Wabbajack is not installed in your Documents, Downloads or Program Files folders, then delete the contents of ``%APPDATA%/Local/Wabbajack`` and re-open the app and try again.
 If this does not resolve the problem, it could be related to drive corruption and you should run CHKDSK on the drive in question.

-Final Steps
-""""""""""""""""""""""

-#.
-Navigate to the Somnium installation location and double-click on ``Install.bat``.
-This will create the necessary paths to the game folders.
-#.
-Double-click ``Play Somnium``.
-It may take a minute or two for ENB files to load so just be patient.
-#.
-Click ``New Game`` to start your adventure.

 ENB Presets
 """"""""""""""""
 *